loutlot/DIYMidiFighter/README.md

 Check 2 stl files at [STL File](https://github.com/loutlot/DIYMidiFighter/tree/main/stl)
 If you don't want to slice on your own, I uploaded .gcode file to here too.
 [GCODE](https://github.com/loutlot/DIYMidiFighter/tree/main/gcode)

-Files are designed to be printed without support, **no need to add support**, just put faces down and go print.
+Files are designed to be printed without support, **no need to add support**, just put flat faces down and go print.
 I printed with conditions below:
  - PLA
  - 0.4mm Nozzle